Plano Assault Attorney

 There are a variety of assault charges that you could face in Texas:

-- Assault with a Deadly Weapon - Those who use or display a deadly weapon during the assault.
+You will be charged with assault with a deadly weapon if you use or display a deadly weapon during the assault.

-- Assault against a Public Servant - If the defendant committed assault against an officer, employee, or agent of the government.
+If the defendant committed assault against an officer, employee, or agent of the government than you will be charged with assault against a public servant

 Penalties for Assault in Texas